thyrgle/comfy-website/content/book/camera/_index.md

 let player_screen = world_to_screen(...);
 ```

-Notes that here we use another global function, `mouse_position`, which returns
+Note that here we use another global function, `mouse_position`, which returns
 the screen-space mouse position.
 We also have a helper `mouse_world()` which
 already returns the world-space mouse position as would be converted by the
 above code.